vedas-dixit/LocalAgent/documentation.md

 - ChromaDB data is stored in `./chromadb_store`.
 This folder is created automatically.
 - To reset local memory, delete the `chromadb_store` folder.
 - Markdown reports saved by the agent (using `save_md_locally`) are stored under `./LocalStore`.
 This folder is created automatically.
 Filenames end with `.md` and default to a timestamped pattern when not provided.
+- Incremental research notes appended by `save_md_plus` are also stored under `./LocalStore`.
+Each call adds a `---` divider with a `Segment added <timestamp>` heading so multiple runs build one continuous report.

 ## 11. Tests